MicrosoftDocs/azure-docs/articles/storage/common/storage-metrics-in-azure-monitor.md

 # Billing for Metrics

 Using metrics in Azure Monitor is free for now.
 However, if you use additional solutions ingesting metric data, you may be billed by these solutions.
-For example, you are billed by Azure Storage if you archive metric data to an Azure Storage account, or billed by Operation Management Suite (OMS) if you stream metric data to OMS for advanced analysis.
+For example, you are billed by Azure Storage if you archive metric data to an Azure Storage account.
+Or you are billed by Operation Management Suite (OMS) if you stream metric data to OMS for advanced analysis.

 # Understanding resource ID for services in Storage